cloudfoundry/credhub-api-site/source/includes/_get.md

 }
 ```

-This endpoint returns a credential by name.
+This request returns a credential's value(s) by name.
+All historical values will be returned unless `"current": true` is specified.

 ### HTTP Request